jedrzejboczar/possession.nvim/README.md

 ## Startup screen

 Currently there is no out-of-the-box integration with any startup screen, PRs welcome.
+For an example configuration see https://github.com/jedrzejboczar/possession.nvim/issues/22#issuecomment-1413401663.
+Some general guidelines are described below.

 The `require('possession.query')` module provides helper functions for querying available sessions.
 It can be helpful when generating a startup screen.
 Take a look at the helper function